Demystifying Decentralized Identifiers (DIDs)

 What Exactly is a DID?

-A DID is essentially a URI (Uniform Resource Identifier) that associates a DID subject (the entity being identified, such as a person, organization, or even a thing) with a DID document.
+A DID is essentially a URI (Uniform Resource Identifier) that associates a DID subject (the entity being identified, such as a person, organization, or thing) with a DID document.
 This DID document contains important metadata, including cryptographic public keys, service endpoints, and verification methods, which are used to authenticate the DID subject and facilitate secure interactions.

 The generic DID scheme is defined by the W3C (World Wide Web Consortium) and typically looks like this: did:method:specific-identifier